A Day at Sea

 □ Water bottle (helpful if easily distinguishable as yours), carabineer is useful

-□ Socks (wool is a good option, as they keep your feet warm even if wet)
+□ Socks (wool is a good option, as they keep your feet warm even if wet.
+Cotton is not recommended.)

 □ Deck Shoes (nonskid- / rubber-soled tennis shoes or sneakers; can also bring sandals if they have a heel strap, e.g. Chaco’s or Teva’s, no flip-flops)